-The South Carolina Education Scholarship Trust Fund Program is an education savings account (ESA) through which students receive \$6,000 for private school tuition or other educational expenses, including special needs services and therapies, individual classes, testing fees or transportation.
+The South Carolina Education Scholarship Trust Fund Program is an education savings account (ESA) through which students receive \$6,000 for private school tuition or other educational expenses, including special needs services and therapies, individual classes, testing fees, or transportation.

-INCOME LIMIT Year 1 - 200% x Poverty, Year 2 - 300% x Poverty, Year 3 and thereafter, 400% x Poverty PRIOR YEAR PU BLIC SCHOOL REQUIREMENT Yes GEOGRAPHIC LIMIT Statewide ENROLLMENT CA AP Year 1 - 5,000; Year 2 - 10,000; Year 3 and thereafter, 15,000 ACCOUNT CAP \$6,000 TESTING MANDA National PARENT REQUIREMENTS pg.
-177 GOVERNING STA TUTES South Carolina Code § 59-8-110 and § 59-8-115 and § 59-8-220.
+INCOME LIMIT Year 1 - 200% x Poverty, Year 2 - 300% x Poverty, Year 3 and thereafter, 400% x Poverty PRIOR YEAR PUI BLIC SCHOOL REQUIREMENT Yes GEOGRAPHIC LIMIT Statewide ENROLLMENT C AP Year 1 - 5,000; Year 2 - 10,000; Year 3 and thereafter, 15,000 ACCOUNT CAP \$6,000 TESTING MAND ATE National PARENT REQUIREMENTS pg.
+157 GOVERNING STA TUTES South Carolina Code § 59-8-110 and § 59-8-115 and § 59-8-220.

 The South Carolina ESAs are initially funded at \$6,000 per scholarship.
 This equals roughly 53 percent of public school per-student spending in South Carolina.
-The General Assembly must appropriate funding for the Education Scholarship Trust Fund and has discretion over increasing or decreasing the per-ESA funding amount.
+The General Assembly must appropriate funding for the Education Scholarship Trust Fund and has discretion over increasing or decreasing the per ESA funding amount.

-Qualifying expenses for education savings accounts include tuition and fees of an education service provider; textbooks, curriculum or other instructional materials; tutoring services approved by the department of education, computer hardware or other technological devices; tuition and fees for an approved nonpublic online education service provider or course; fees for national norm-referenced examinations, advanced placement examinations or similar assessments, industry certification exams and examinations related to college or university admission; educational services and therapies for students with disabilities from a licensed or accredited practitioner or provider; unbundled courses, services, extracurricular activities and tutoring from a public school district; contracted teaching services and education classes approved by the department of education; up to \$750 for transportation associated with services from an eligible provider; fees for ESA account management; and any other educational expense approved by the department of education.
+Qualifying expenses for education savings accounts include tuition and fees of an education service provider; textbooks, curriculum, or other instructional materials; tutoring services approved by the department of education, computer hardware or other technological devices; tuition and fees for an approved nonpublic online education service provider or course; fees for national norm-referenced examinations, advanced placement examinations, or similar assessments, industry certification exams, and examinations related to college or university admission; educational services and therapies for students with disabilities from a licensed or accredited practitioner or provider; unbundled courses, services and education classes approved by the department of education; up to \$750 for transportation associated with services from an eligible provider; fees for ESA account management; and any other educational expense approved by the department of education.